jerekapyaho/eumemberdata/README.md

 * `membership.csv` -- country-specific dates for joining the union, the eurozone etc., also exit
 * `union_name.csv` -- the name of the EU in all official EU languages

-## Database creation
+## Creating the database

-You can use the `eumemberdata.sql` script to create an SQLite 3 database.
+You can use the `create.sql` script to create an SQLite 3 database.
 However, the script does not populate the database.
 For that you can use the `populate.py` Python script (see below).

 On macOS the `sqlite3` utility is already on your system.
+To install SQLite on Windows, see the [instructions](https://www.sqlite.org/cli.html).

-To create the database, open a shell with Terminal and issue the command
+To create the database, open a terminal window and issue the command

 `sqlite3 eumemberdata.sqlite3`

-This starts up the SQLite console, where you can read and execute the database definition statements from `eumemberdata.sql`, like so:
+This starts up the SQLite console, where you can read and execute the database definition statements from the SQL file, like this:

-`.read eumemberdata.sql`
+`.read create.sql`

 After executing the SQL, you can issue the `.schema` command to check that the database tables have been created.
-You should see more or less the same as in `eumemberdata.sql` script (minus the comments).
+You should see more or less the same as in the script (minus the comments).

 Enter the `.quit` command to return to the shell.